This post is also available in: Italian

 But Jesus knew what he was doing when he chose them.
 He had come not for the healthy, but the spiritually sick.
 He came to make the weak strong through the power of the Spirit.

 For three years the twelve were constantly confronted with their own brokenness so that they could have compassion on those they were called to serve.
 After Pentecost, they came to experience a supernatural power that transformed them.
 Thus they were equipped to lead others on a journey of transformation by the power of the word and the sacraments which Christ had entrusted to them.

 Faithfulness to their vocation cost them dearly: beatings, imprisonments, and finally martyrdom.
 Tradition tells us that all of the twelve apostles, except for John, met such a fate.
 So even in death, they are witnesses to the love of Christ, which is stronger than death.
 And they are witnesses also to the fact that God is in the business of doing extraordinary things through ordinary people.

-Faithfulness to their apostolic vocation led most of the Twelve apostles to martyrdom according to tradition, but nonetheless their apostolate laid the foundation of a church that has spanned the centuries and the continents.
+Faithfulness to their apostolic vocation led most of the Twelve apostles to martyrdom according to tradition.
+Nonetheless their apostolate laid the foundation of a church that has spanned the centuries and the continents.
 See what St. Paul says about himself and what it means to be an apostle in I Corinthians 4:1-16.